UK/Kenya

 Architecture as an Earth Practice

-Stella Mutegi, Kabage Karanja, Owen Hopkins, Kathryn Yusoff
+A talk by Stella Mutegi, Kabage Karanja, Owen Hopkins and Kathryn Yusoff,

 A tree from Africa